San Siro

-San Siro is a football stadium in the San Siro district of Milan, Italy.
-Nicknamed La Scala del calcio (English: La Scala of Football), it has a seating capacity of 75,817, making it the largest stadium in Italy and one of the largest stadiums in Europe.
+The Stadio Giuseppe Meazza, commonly known as the San Siro, is a football stadium in the San Siro district of Milan, Italy.
+Nicknamed "La Scala del calcio" (La Scala of football), it has a seating capacity of 75,817, making it the largest stadium in Italy and one of the largest stadiums in Europe.
 It is the home stadium of the city's principal professional football clubs, AC Milan and Inter Milan, who contest the Derby della Madonnina.

-On 3 March 1980, the stadium was named in honour of Giuseppe Meazza, the two-time World Cup winner (1934, 1938) who played for Inter (and briefly for other teams like Milan) in the 1920s, 1930s, and 1940s, and served two stints as Inter's manager.
+In March 1980, the stadium was named in honour of Giuseppe Meazza, the two-time World Cup winner (1934, 1938) who played for Inter (and briefly for other teams like Milan) in the 1920s, 1930s, and 1940s, and served two stints as Inter's manager.

 The San Siro is a UEFA category four stadium.
 It hosted three games at the 1934 FIFA World Cup, the opening ceremony and six games at the 1990 FIFA World Cup, three games at the UEFA Euro 1980 and four European Cup finals, in 1965, 1970, 2001 and 2016.
-The stadium will also host the opening ceremony of the 2026 Winter Olympics in Milan and Cortina d'Ampezzo.
+The stadium also hosted the opening ceremony of the 2026 Winter Olympics, held in both Milan and Cortina d'Ampezzo.

+The stadium is expected to be demolished in 2031 or 2032 after a replacement stadium is built.